Blogpost · March 19, 2026

 Error Handling and Retry Strategies

-Even with function calling, errors can occur.
-The model might extract incorrect values or fail to find required information.
+Even with function calling, errors occur.
+The model might extract wrong values or fail to find required information.
+The pattern below feeds the validation error back to the model as context for the retry, which significantly improves success rates:

 def extract_with_feedback(text: str, schema, max_attempts=3):